 Boston Asylum Sub-Office Delays

-As most of you know, due to the diversion of an increasing number of asylum officers to conduct protection screening interviews for persons arriving at the border, there are terrible backlogs in the scheduling of asylum interviews.
+Due to the diversion of an increasing number of asylum officers to conduct protection screening interviews for persons arriving at the border, there are significant backlogs in the scheduling of asylum interviews.
 Currently, the Boston Office is scheduling June 2013 I-589 receipts for interview.
 USCIS prioritizes asylum applications for interview scheduling as follows: (1) applications that were scheduled for an interview, but the applicant requested a new interview date; (2) applications filed by children; and (3) all other pending affirmative asylum applications will be scheduled for interviews in the order they were received, with oldest cases scheduled first.
 Please see the USCIS website for processing of asylum cases for more information.

 Nepal TPS Extended